Definition

 Diagnosis

-Aortic dissection is usually a sudden, catastrophic event that results in a medical emergency.
-At the hospital, the doctor will ask about your symptoms and medical history.
+Aortic dissection is often a sudden event.
+It is a medical emergency.
+At the hospital, the doctor will ask about symptoms and health history.
 A physical exam will be done.
-Imaging tests evaluate the aorta and surrounding structures.
+Imaging tests will check the aorta and surrounding structures.
 These may include:

 Treatment

-Treatment depends on where in the aorta the dissection occurs.
-Once stabilized, you will be further evaluated for the type of treatment needed.
-One type of aortic dissection requires immediate major surgery.
-Another type can often be managed without surgery (if no blood vessels are obstructed).
+The first goal is emergency care.
+Once the person is stabilized, treatment is determined.
+Treatment depends on where in the aorta the tear has happened.
+One type of aortic dissection needs surgery right away.
+Another type can often be managed without surgery (if no blood vessels are blocked).

 Prevention